jonomuller/Amble-API/README.md

   - **password** _(required)_

 - Success response:
-  - Code: 200
+  - Code: 200 OK
   - Content: a User object and a JWT.

 - Errors:
-  - 401 Unauthorized -- invalid username or password
+  - **401 Unauthorized** – invalid username or password

 ---